You'll be surprised. There're ukulele players all around you.

 Ukulele Club and Teacher discounts are available for all ukulele and guitar books by Curt Sheller.
-Curt Sheller Publications is a small publishing company, basically me.
-I can work directly with teachers and ukulele clubs.
+Curt Sheller Publications is a small publishing company, basically me, myself and I. I can work directly with teachers and ukulele clubs.
 I offer a 20% discount when ordering multiple copies of any title by me, Curt Sheller.

 As a private music/instrument teacher myself, I know the importance of supplementing your teaching income with performance and product sales.
-Selling books or writing your own book or books, which I can help with, is a great way to earn some extra income.
+Selling books or writing your own book or books, which I can help with as well, is a great way to earn some extra income.

 Ukulele Clubs and Teachers can order my books using this handy order form at Ukulele Clubs Order form.

 With the popularity of the ukulele on the rise.
 There is no shortage of books for learning the ukulele.